In BJP stronghold of Rajkot, Arvind Kejriwal throws down gauntlet

 In the audience, Kejriwal’s message of schools and hospitals struck a resonance, more than the Ayodhya promise.
 “Congress bhangi gai chhee (has imploded) and it is important to help Kejriwal win for the sake of my grandchildren.
 I have faith, he can do good.
 But it will be okay if he fails to do so as that is what I have seen all my life,” said Magan Vadher, 70, a retired factory worker from Shapar-Veraval industrial cluster on the outskirts of Rajkot, who has always voted for the Congress.

 Mangala Muliyana, 67, a homemaker from Gandhigram area of Rajkot, said the Congress’s days were over.
-“Look, there are only the mother-son duo (of Sonia Gandhi and Rahul Gandhi) left in that party… The broom of AAP will win now,” said Muliyana, whose son Deepak, a printing press owner, was a Congress worker but defected to AAP three years ago.
+“Only the mother-son duo (of Sonia Gandhi and Rahul Gandhi) left in that party… The broom of AAP will win now,” said Muliyana, whose son Deepak was a Congress worker but defected to AAP three years ago.

 Congress leaders brushed aside the meeting.
-“Everyone knows that AAP works as the ‘B’ team of BJP.
-That said, there is no space for a third political party in Gujarat.
-Even former chief minister Keshubhai Patel tried to launch a third front but failed miserably,” said Ashok Dangar, general secretary of the Gujarat PCC.
+“Everyone knows AAP works as the ‘B’ team of BJP,” said Ashok Dangar, general secretary of Gujarat PCC.

-On the crowd at Kejriwal’s meeting, Dangar ironically cited the size of the rallies held by Rahul Gandhi and Priyanka Gandhi Vadra in Uttar Pradesh.
-“They used to draw crowds larger than Narendra Modi’s rallies, and yet we couldn’t do well there.
-If you arrange a meal and invite people, naturally people will throng to your meeting.”

 🗞 Subscribe Now: Get Express Premium to access our in-depth reporting, explainers and opinions 🗞️